Amit21982/ML-AI-Projects/README.md

 The folder has various projects solving some real world problems using Machine learning, Natural Language Processing and Artificial Intelligence.
 Most of the scripts are in python and are written using Jupyter Notebooks

+# Highlights

+It covers following topics

--Linear regression models
+# - Linear regression models

--Principle component analysis
+# - Principle component analysis

--Neural Networks
+# - Neural Networks

--Reinforcement learning
+# - Reinforcement learning

--Deep Neural Networks
+# - Deep Neural Networks

--Chatbots using Rasa
+# - Chatbots using Rasa